noahgh221/archivesspace-trello/README.md

 # archivesspace-trello
 aspace-to-trello.py creates Trello cards based on ArchivesSpace accession records.
-It is designed to be run as a cron job to identify recently created accession records in ArchivesSpace and then create Trello cards for them.
+The script is designed to be run as a cron job and when executed it will identify recently created accession records in ArchivesSpace and then create Trello cards for them on a specified Trello board and list.

 Script is written in Python 3 and uses [ArchivesSnake](https://github.com/archivesspace-labs/ArchivesSnake) and [py-trello](https://github.com/sarumont/py-trello).